wbqd/hipr.handong.edu/xhddlfrhkvudghk/wp-content/plugins/muut/readme.txt

 The update to version 3.0 is a major update that enhances the plugin experience in a large way.
 The update _does_ support all of the earlier plugin functionality (such as the shortcodes), but we recommend updating when you have a little bit of time to experiment and ensure that everything continues to work as expected.
 We hope you enjoy the new version!

 == Changelog ==

+= 3.0.3.1 =
+Notes

+* Added filter `muut_latest_comments_show_avatar` to allow not-showing the avatars in the Latest Comments widget; defaults to true.

+Bug Fixes

+* Fixed some errors with the Latest Comments widget such that not all posts necessarily were being registered as changing, such as if domain name was changing.

+= 3.0.3 =
+Features, UX, Improvements

+* Added support for new WordPress Twenty-Fifteen theme.
+* Updated default Forum Template.
+* Added "old" directory under templates to house older template versions for reference.

+Notes

+* Added filter for Federated Identity user avatar `muut_fedid_user_avatar_url`.
+Filters avatar URL and passes User ID and User object as arguments.

+Bug Fixes

+* Forum name more strictly validated, to prevent corrupted .htaccess file.
+* Fixed PHP Notice that displays when shortcodes are being used.

+= 3.0.2.3 =
+Features, UX, Improvements

+* Added back the Custom S3 Bucket Support.
+* Added support for signed embeds separate from SSO/Federated Identities (for secure embedding).

+Notes

+* Webhooks: 'post' webhook now also stores the body content (replies already were).

+Bug Fixes

+* Various small fixes.

 = 3.0.2.2 =
 Bug Fixes